Gillian Wu: Scientific career

 After completing her MSc, Wu did not proceed directly to pursue a doctorate.
 Instead, she worked as a biophysics technician at the Donner Radiation Labs in UC Berkeley (1969–71), and was a research associate at the National Cancer Institute, NIH, in Bethesda, Maryland, US (1975–76).

 In 1980, she began her PhD studies at the University of Toronto in medical genetics under the supervision of Helios Murialdo, which resulted in four publications, including one in Cell.
 In 1984, she worked as a post-doctoral fellow at the Basel Institute for Immunology, after which she was recruited in 1986 to be an assistant professor in the newly formed Department of Immunology at the University of Toronto.
 In 1988, she moved to the Department of Molecular and Medical Genetics at the University of Toronto, staying until 1993, when she became a Senior Scientist at the Wellesley Hospital Research Institute.
 In 1998, Wu became a Senior Scientist at the Ontario Cancer Institute based in Princess Margaret Hospital.

 Throughout this time, Wu retained cross-appointments as a professor in the University of Toronto's Departments of Medical Biophysics and Immunology.

-In 2001, Wu joined York University as dean of science and Engineering in 2001.
-After serving her term, she retained her professorship in the Department of Biology, but moved her main affiliation to the School of Kinesiology and Health Science (currently the Faculty of Health Sciences), retiring in January 2015.
+In 2001, Wu became the first woman Dean of Science at York University, taking over from physicist, Prof. Robert Prince.
+Wu took over the evolution of the new engineering programme that was introduced by Dean Prince, overseeing a name change for the faculty that she led, from Pure and Applied Science to Science and Engineering.
+After serving her term, Wu remained as full professor in the Department of Biology, moving her main affiliation to the School of Kinesiology and Health Science (currently the Faculty of Health Sciences).
+She retired in January 2015 and continues to be a Professor Emerita.

 Despite shutting down her research laboratory, Wu remains active in research.
 In May 2020, Wu received research funding to collaborate with York University Biology professor Vivian Saridakis, to investigate the hypothesis that variations in the genomic sequences of the virus play a pivotal role in geographic differences in rates of COVID-19 infection, transmission and deaths.

 Over the decades of her scientific career, Wu has been a visiting scientist and professor at the Pasteur Institute in Paris, France (1996) and at Clare Hall, University of Cambridge (2007), where she has been a Life Member since 2008.